danvk/catskills/README.md

   - [ ] Filter hikes by dates (winter, month, etc.)
   - [ ] Eliminate the scroll bounce
   - [ ] Convert this to a CRA app
-- [x] Collect notes for all hikes
-- [x] Make slugged directories for all hikes
-- [x] Make spreadsheet listing of all hikes
-- [ ] Do I have Google location data for old hikes?
-      (Do I have Google location data in any form?)
-- [ ] Make the "blog" -- posts for each hike
-- [ ] Make a root page
-- [ ] Make an RSS feed

 ## Notes on making GPX tracks